Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

  argument2
 / Name2

-div
+box
  style = "class1"
  argument3
-/ div
+/ box
 ```

 Where:
 - In block content: The = character after a marker indicates the binding of an explicit parameter to an argument.
 - Name1 is a parameter that is bound to the string "argument1" as argument.
 - Name2 is a parameter that is bound to the Name2 content as argument.
-- The "class1" string is bound to the explicit style parameter of the div block.
+- The "class1" string is bound to the explicit style parameter of the box block.
 An explicit parameter is like an attribute in HTML.
-- The argument3 div content is bound to the implicit parameter of the div type because that content does not follow any = character.
+- The argument3 box content is bound to the implicit parameter of the box type because that content does not follow any = character.